-There are mainly 5 languages are spoken in Rajasthan which most popular language is Rajasthani which were included in the hindi category.
+The following languages are spoken in Rajasthan of which the most popular language is Rajasthani which were included in the Hindi category.

 Rajasthan is the state of India which has average yearly rainfall appx 58-60cm.
 There is less number of dams in Rajasthan State.

 There are 5 major dams which were very important in terms of Rajasthan GK.

 |Rana Pratap Sagar Dam||Chambal River||54||24,864 Sq.
 KM||1970|

 |Jawahar Sagar Dam||29 km upstream of Kota||45||27,195 Sq.
 KM||1972|

 |Surwania/ Surwawia||Banswara||Borwat/ Ghotiya||Irrigation||1964||Mahi|

 |Taliya||Pratapgarh||Local nallah/ Ruparel||Irrigation||1986||Mahi|

 |Tokra||Sirohi||Tokra||Irrigation||1959||West flowing rivers of Kutch and Saurashtra including Luni|